nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/GPO/Software Install On All Domain Workstations.md

 12. Pressing `OK` will take you back to the "Computer Config - Software Installation - Adobe Reader" GPO Editor
 13. Choose *Computer Configuration → Policies → Software Settings → Right-click Software Installation → New → Package*
 14. In this simulation we will use File location: `\\DC01\Software$\AdobeReader.msi`, in your lab or production choose the desired executable
+(NOTE: 👉 GPO Software Installation only supports MSI installers.
+For .exe files, use a startup script or deploy via SCCM/Intune.)